axdhill/ait-qkd/README.md

 ====================

 This is the AIT QKD Software Suite containing Q3P, the Q3P KeyStore, QKD Modules, Cascade, and others.
+This is the **public**, **free** repository.
+We do have additonal stuff like LDPC error correction, QKD presfiting and QKD GUI.
+If you have interest in these please contact us.

 The source code is arranged as a CMake (see: [http://www.cmake.org](http://www.cmake.org/)) project.